/ tool-comparisons / Netlify vs Render for Solo Developers

 Netlify Overview

 Netlify handles static site hosting better than almost anyone.
 Connect a repo, set your build command, and you have a production deploy with HTTPS, a CDN, and preview URLs in under a minute.
-The free tier gives you 100GB bandwidth and 300 build minutes.
 Forms work without a backend.
 Redirects and headers are configurable with simple files.

 I keep coming back to Netlify for frontend-only projects because the friction is nearly zero.
 An Astro blog or a React SPA deploys in seconds.
 Every branch gets its own preview URL automatically.
 The dashboard is clean, deploy logs are readable, and rollbacks are instant.
 For what it does, the experience is polished.